someone5678/uconsole-cm3-arch-image-builder/README.md

 # Image scripts

-Here is a set of scripts to create a archlinux image for uConsole(CM3) or whatever.
+Here is a set of scripts to create a archlinux image for uConsole(CM3/CM4/CM4S) or whatever.

 ## How to use the scripts

 `envs.sh` is the global config file.
 Edit the envs as you wish, and run the scripts in ascending order.
 Or, for convenience, run `run-all.sh` once.

 No script needs user interaction.
-But be careful, scripts require superuser privilege.
+But be careful, **scripts require superuser privilege**.

 To install requirements on ArchLinux: